lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-7.rst

 **Learning objective:** Use the components of the results active chart (plot) panel.

+**Summary:** This tutorial demonstrates how to manipulate the active chart and customize the plotted data in the Portal results tab.

+Terminology:

+* `ADQL <https://www.ivoa.net/documents/latest/ADQL.html>`_: Astronomy Query Data Language
+* PNG: Portable Network Graphic
+* color: The difference in magnitude (brightness) between adjacent bands (e.g., g-r, r-i).
+* CMD: color-magnitude diagram, a plot with a color on one axis and magnitude on the other.

 **LSST data products:**  DP1 object catalogs

 **Credit:** Originally developed by the Rubin Community Science team.